Rippling/OpenAPIDocs/docs/Getting-Started/c-Partners.md

 > 3. [Receive Approval from the Rippling Development Team](#receive-approval-from-rippling)
 > 4. [Launch the Integration in Rippling's Production Environment](#launch-the-integration)

-This process ensures that all Rippling integrated applications are lauched properly and provide the best possible user experience to our customers.
+This process ensures that all Rippling integrated applications are lauched properly and provide the best possible user experience to our shared customers.

 <!-- theme: success -->

-> 💡 Check out the [Rippling App Shop](https://rippling.com/app-shop), where all Rippling partner applications are listed!
+> 💡 Check out the [Rippling App Shop](https://rippling.com/app-shop), where all of Rippling's partner applications are listed!

 We've provided a video of the Rippling App Shop and the partner application installation flow.
-Please note, in this case the application requires the customer subdomain, but this is not a requirement.
+Please note, customer subdomains are not a requirement.

 <br />